tigrisdata/tigris-os-docs/docs/blueprints/model-storage/vast-ai.md

 :::

-Insert something about what vast.ai is/does.
+Vast.ai is a marketplace for buying and selling GPU compute time.
+You can request time on GPUs provided by the Vast.ai community and run them for cheap (typically pennies on the dollar in comparison to other cloud providers).
+There are tradeoffs in terms of data integrity and the GPUs available, but it is one of the best places to get GPU compute on consumer grade cards for cheap.

-Create an account on [Vast.ai](https://vast.ai) and load it with credit if you don't have one already.
+To get started, create an account on [Vast.ai](https://vast.ai) and load it with credit if you don't have one already.
 You should need at least $5 of credit to complete this blueprint.

 In your virtual environment that you used to optimize your model, install the `vastai` CLI tool: